Access control for deployed forms

 You can restrict which users can access which forms, and what operations they can perform.
 Those restrictions apply to the forms you create once they are deployed, not to editing those forms in Form Builder (for the latter, see Access control for editing forms).

 By default, no restriction is imposed on who can do what with forms you create in Form Builder.
-You enable permissions by going to the Form Builder sidebar, and under Advanced, clicking on Set Permissions.
+You enable permissions by going to the Form Builder toolbox, and under Advanced, clicking on Permissions.

 This shows the following dialog: